-Do you intend to study abroad, but you have no scholarship scheme covering all your expenses?
-The best option for you at the moment is to consider getting a part-time or full-time job while you study.
+Do you intend to study abroad, without scholarships?
+The best option for you at the moment is to consider working while you study.
 Having stable work on campus is a great way to take out all the odds and ills attached to studying abroad.

-Interestingly, many countries across the globe offer excellent education while also allowing international students to work either as a part-time or full time (or both).
+Interestingly, many countries across the globe offer excellent education while also allowing international students to work either part-time or full-time (or both).
 Some states have high restrictions, and others are somewhat lenient.
-Be it as it may, the following countries outlined in this context makes it easy for students to study and also make extra money while doing so.
+Be it as it may, the following countries outlined in this context make it easy for students to study and make extra money.
 If you desire quality education with an excellent working scheme, consider these countries.

-Whenever you search for the best universities in the world, it is no doubt that you will find a lot of them located in the United Kingdom.
+The United Kingdom also houses some of the best universities in the world.
 However, they have strict work and study rules (especially for international students).
-For citizens from EEA (European Economic Area), EU or Switzerland, there is usually no limit to the number of hours you can work weekly, and there is no application process attached to working while you study.
+For citizens from the EEA (European Economic Area), there is no application process attached to working while you study.
 The essential thing is just to inform your employer of your originating country.

-On the other side, if you are from a country outside the European Union, you will be subjected to a different rule.
+On the other side, if you are from a country outside the European Union, there is a different requirement.
 Firstly, you will need a Tier 4 (General) Student Visa.
-After this, you will be subjected to a series of checks and balances and also restrictions.
-Some of the limits could be stated as you working 20 hours weekly if you are on a full-time program or limiting your work to 10 hours weekly if you are studying below degree level.
+After this, you will be subjected to a series of checks and balances and restrictions.
+Some of the limits could be stated as working 20 hours weekly if you are on a full-time program.
+Alternatively, you can work 10 hours weekly if you are studying below degree level.

-One of the best countries to study as an international student in France.
+One of the best countries to study as an international student is France.
 France helps international students study while also having access to scholarships, which will cover all their expenses.
-Also, if you need to work so you can cover all your costs of studying, France remains the right country to go to.
-One exciting thing about France is that there are no restrictions on international students’ work scheme; all international students are allowed to work while they study as well.
+One exciting thing about France is that there are no restrictions on international students’ work scheme.
+All international students are allowed to work while they study as well.

-However, the working hours per year for all students (both local and international) are 964 hours annually, i.e., 60 percent of the annual legal work also synonymous to 19 hours weekly.
+However, the working hours per year for all students (both local and international) are 964 hours annually.
+This means that 60 percent of the annual legal work is also synonymous with 19 hours weekly.
 For international students outside the EU, they are expected to render a student resident permit.
 Algerian students are required for a temporary work permit or APT.
 Every other student can work without having any of those above.

-Canada is a beautiful country that has a lot to offer in the line of education, especially if you intend to live in Canada after your training.
-Canada makes it easy and straightforward for international students willing to stay and work after their studies.
-Sadly, if you intend to work while you study, there a lot of rules attached to this; also, the rules are somewhat complicated as well.
+Canada is a beautiful country that has a lot to offer.
+The country makes it easy for international students willing to stay and work after their studies.
+Sadly, if you intend to work while you study, there are a lot of rules attached to this.
 More detailed analysis is noted in subsequent lines.

-Canada permits international students to work on campus if they had been full-time post-secondary students at:
+Canada permits international students to work on campus if they have been full-time post-secondary students at:

 - A public post-secondary school, like a college or university

-- The CEGEP in Quebec (a private college-level school in Quebec which operates under a similar set of rules as public schools and usually at least 50% funded by government grants)
+- The CEGEP in Quebec (a private college-level school in Quebec that operates under a similar set of rules as public schools and is usually at least 50% funded by government grants)

 - A Canadian private school that can legally award degrees under provincial law.

 - A study permit and a Social Insurance Number are also required.
-There is no limit in hours for on-campus work.
+There is no limit on hours for on-campus work.

-Furthermore, Canada allows international students who want to work off-campus without a work permit to do so with a limit of 20 hours weekly.
+Furthermore, international students can work off-campus without a work permit for 20 hours weekly.
 Haven said that they are also required to tender a study permit, which allows them to work off-campus.

 If you eventually get a student visa and assume a college course in Australia, you should be glad to know that you cannot only work and study in Australia; any of your family members included in the student’s visa application that is there with you can also work and research in the same country.
 There is no difference in rules; the same rules apply to both the students and their distinguished family members.

 Just like Sweden, New Zealand does not have the most famous world universities.
 However, that does not limit its efficiency and quality in excellent education.
-New Zealand is one of the European countries with high standards of living; this implies that applying for a student visa is relatively straightforward and easy.
+New Zealand is one of the European countries with high standards of living; this implies that applying for a student visa is relatively straightforward.

 After receiving your F-1 Visa, which is given to all international students to allow them to study in any institution in the United States, you will then be allowed to work 20 hours weekly during the study period and 40 hours weekly during vacations.
 This kind of job is an On-Campus job, which implies that the job must be done for the institution where you study.

-The F-1 Visa does not allow students to work outside the campus; they can, however, work in enterprises that provide services for the institution which they learn like Cafeteria and Library services.
-If you want to work off-campus, you can apply for that after a year of beginning your education, in that case, you will do an Optional Practical Training (OPT) or a Curricular Practical Training (CTP) which is a work-related to your field of study and an internship respectively.
+The F-1 Visa does not allow students to work outside the campus; they can, however, work in enterprises that provide services for the institution in which they learn like Cafeteria and Library Services.
+If you want to work off-campus, you can apply for that after a year of beginning your education, in that case, you will do an Optional Practical Training (OPT) or a Curricular Practical Training (CTP) which is related to your field of study and an internship respectively.

-In Spain, students are expected to be taking up jobs that related to their study programs or the course they are pursuing.
-On vacations, international students can work for up to 3 months (full time).
+In Spain, students are expected to take up jobs that are related to their study programs.
+On vacations, international students can work for up to 3 months (full-time).